Jaylen Brown NBA Playoffs Player Props: Celtics vs. Hawks

 - He's connected on 2.4 threes per game, or 12.4% of his team's makes from beyond the arc this season.

-- Conceding 118.1 points per game, the Hawks are the 25th-ranked squad in the league on defense.
+- Giving up 118.1 points per game, the Hawks are the 25th-ranked team in the NBA on defense.

-- Giving up 11.9 made 3-pointers per game, the Hawks are the eighth-ranked squad in the league.
+- Conceding 11.9 made 3-pointers per game, the Hawks are the eighth-ranked team in the NBA.

 Jaylen Brown vs. the Hawks